 Talofa lava, Kia orana, Malo e lelei, Fakaalofa lahi atu, Bula vinaka, Malo ni, Halo ola keta, Mauri, Fakatalofa atu and Kia ora,

-The Pasifika Medical Association Group warmly invites you to join us for The Pacific Health Leaders Seminar Breakfast at 7.00am on Wednesday 5th August.
+The Pasifika Medical Association Group warmly invites you to join us for The Pacific Health Leaders Webinar at 5.00pm on Wednesday 14 October.

-The Seminar will be available online via zoom and hosted in person with breakfast provided at the following hospital locations:
+The Seminar will be available online via zoom and hosted in person with refreshments provided at the following hospital/campus locations:

 This is a rare and exciting opportunity to meet, connect and support each other while sharing experiences and insights into your journey as an emerging Pacific health professional in these uncertain times and ever-changing industry.
 Come take a break and have breakfast on us!
 We want to meet you and see how you’re doing.

-The Seminar will feature two of our renowned Pacific Health Leaders – Dr Lupe Taumoepeau and Dr Kiki Maoate.
+The Seminar will feature three of our renowned Pacific Health Leaders – Dr Fiona Perelini, Dr Maryann Heather, Dr Ella-Rose Nicholas and Dr Kiki Maoate.

 Fiona is currently a paediatric cardiology fellow at Starship Hospital and hopes to work in Paediatric Intensive Care with a special interest in paediatric cardiac intensive care.
 She is half Samoan, half Kiwi, born and raised in Samoa before receiving a scholarship to Otago University where she completed her medical degree in 2003.
 After graduating from Otago University, Fiona worked in Wellington, Samoa, Sydney and Melbourne and now working in Auckland for the last 2 and ½ years.
 Fiona is passionate about the health inequalities facing our Pacific children and is interested in supporting Pasifika medical students and trainees to realise their dreams and to bring more diversity into the paediatric medical arena.